Interpretable Personalized Experimentation: Conclusion

 The motivation for this work was three-fold.
-(1) HTE models sometimes overfit on extremely large datasets, due to having a large number of data points, extremely noisy outcomes, noisy features, etc. (2) Interpretable policies can avoid much of the tech-debt ML-based policies are known to incur \citep{sculley2015hidden}.
-(3) Scalability constraints excluded many optimal tree-based policy learning algorithms from deployment in production environments, as illustrated in Section \ref{sec: interpretable_policies}.
+(1) HTE models sometimes overfit on extremely large datasets, and can be hard to interpret; (2) Interpretable policies can avoid some of the tech debt that black-box policies incur \citep{sculley2015hidden}.
+(3) Scalability constraints exclude optimal tree-based policy learning algorithms from deployment in production environments.
+Our two-stage system that understands black-box HTE models and generates interpretable personalized policies is deployed at Meta and runs on all personalized experiments.
+We hope that the practical experience and lessons shared in this paper can help other organizations wishing to incorporate interpretability techniques into their experimentation systems.

-The interpretable policy methods proposed in this paper are not theoretically optimal, a shortcoming we acknowledge.
-Nonetheless, we believe that the comparison to sensible baselines, such as policies derived from T-Learner HTE models, and the ability of some policies to achieve low regret on simple synthetic datasets, demonstrates their merit.

-In real, large-scale datasets where the potential benefit from personalization was higher, No-HTE-Greedy and No-HTE-Iterative suggested more personalized policies, especially when feature selection was performed beforehand.
-This is because the splitting criteria \ref{eq:segment_ate} included all features.
-If feature selection is not performed, this, together with using sample average treatment effects as our splitting criteria makes it easier to find a good split on the training dataset \textit{by chance} but not on the test set.
-Further work is needed to realize the full potential of these methods.

-In practice, we have seen that the choice between deriving policies from black-box HTE models and directly learning ground-up interpretable policies depends on the ability of the individuals utilizing such policies to maintain HTE models in production, and the need to explain how exactly personalization is happening, especially for applications with where personalization based on sensitive features incurs disparate treatment unfairness \citep{lal2020fairness}.
-While HTE models are resource and maintenance intensive, the ability to continuously retrain the model allows for adjustment to a dynamic user population.
-Conversely, interpretable policies are easy to implement and maintain, but may not perform best over the long-term without policy regeneration as the features of the user population shift.
+\textbf{Acknowledgements:} The authors would like to thank Rishav Rajendra, Zheng Yan, Chad Zhou, Sam Howie, Norm Zhou, and Ariel Evnine for valuable discussion and collaboration.